hyperledger-archives/caliper/README.md

 * Write smart contracts for systems you want to test
 * Write a test flow using caliper NBIs.
 Caliper provides a default test framework, which can be used easily to write a new test.
 For more details, please refer to [Test Framework](./doc/Architecture.md#test-framework) .
 * Write a configuration file to define the backend network and test arguments.
-* *TODO: Write a document about developing the test cases.*